-Once your degree has been conferred at a degree ceremony either in person or in absentia, you will automatically receive a degree certificate.
-This will be either presented to you by your college on the day of the graduation ceremony, or posted to you after the event.
+Once your degree has been conferred at a degree ceremony, either in person or in absentia, you will automatically receive a degree certificate.
+This will be presented to you by your college on the day of your graduation ceremony or posted to you after the event.

 Students who have completed an award bearing non-matriculated course (certificate or diploma) with the Department for Continuing Education will receive an award certificate from the Department.

 As an alternative to certificates, you may be eligible for a digital Degree Confirmation Letter (dDCL).
-If you have passed your examinations and have not had your degree conferred at a degree ceremony, or if you have attended a ceremony but require proof of your award to present to a third party, you can request a degree confirmation letter free of charge.
+If you have passed your examinations and have not had your degree conferred at a degree ceremony, or if you have attended a ceremony but require proof of your award to present to a third party, you can have a digital degree confirmation letter.
 The letter will confirm that you have successfully completed your course at the University of Oxford, the dates of attendance and the classification you received.
 If you have not yet completed your course a letter cannot be issued.

 The name which you held when you completed your degree (granted 'leave to supplicate') will be the name on your degree certificate and degree confirmation letter.
 The only retrospective changes that can be made are where an administrative error has occurred or where the University is required to make a retrospective change under the provisions of the Gender Recognition Act 2004.

 If you have changed your name following completion of your course of study, (for example, through marriage, or by Deed Poll), and wish to demonstrate to a prospective employer or education institution that your degree certificate or confirmation letter belongs to you, supporting documentation showing the name change should accompany the certificate.
 Visit your student record.